-Consider mentioning to those sitting close to you or your child that one of you has a severe allergy.
-If it is your child, try to position him or her away from other passengers (a window seat, or between yourself and your partner or another one of your children).
+You should consider mentioning to those sitting close by that you or your child has a severe allergy.
+If it is your child, try to position them away from other passengers.
+Put them near a window seat, or between yourself and your partner or another one of your children.

 Alert cabin crew members that you or your child has a severe allergy so that they can respond quickly and appropriately if a reaction occurs.

 Even though airlines routinely clean aircraft, it is impossible to guarantee an allergen-free environment.
 Bring your own sanitizing wipes to clean off armrests, meal trays, and seatbacks.

 Test your sensitivity to 96 different foods, all from home.
 Shop Now

 What are your tips for air travel and allergies?